Sugar. Saturated fat. Sodium. These are the three bad guys of public health — meaning your health.

 1: Sodium.
 “Canadians consume way more sodium than they need for healthy body function,” Yan says.
 You need only 1,500 mg of sodium from all food sources over the course of a day.
 For perspective, one teaspoon of table salt has more than 2,300 mg of sodium.
 Too much contributes to high blood pressure, which can lead to heart disease and stroke.
 Look for the “% Daily Value” column in the nutrition facts table and choose foods with five per cent or less daily value of sodium in one serving.
 The new table will also have a “% Daily Value” footnote at the bottom to help you understand how much sodium and other nutrients are in your food.
 For example, five per cent is a little and 15 per cent is a lot.

 2: Saturated fat.
 A small amount of this is fine, but overconsumption is linked to heart disease and stroke.
 When comparing products, choose the one with as little saturated fat as possible.
 Look for foods with five per cent or less daily value of saturated fat.
-Saturated fats are found in meat, lard, palm oil and butter, but not in canola, olive or sunflower oil.
+Saturated fats are found in meat, lard, palm oil and butter.
+Insignificant amounts are found in canola, olive or sunflower oil.

 3: Sugar.
 “Sugar doesn’t directly lead to a specific disease, but it does lead to empty calories,” Yan says.
 Empty calories factor in obesity, which is linked to diabetes and other chronic diseases.
 Health Canada says a well-rounded eating plan includes no more than 100 grams of total sugars per day (equaling about half a cup).
 To put this in perspective, a can of cola has 35 grams of sugar with no appreciable nutritional value.
 Yan recommends that you get most of your sugars from fruit, vegetables and unsweetened dairy products such as plain milk or yogurt.
 Check the sugar content and avoid anything with 15 per cent or more daily value of sugar per serving.